stuerp/foo_vis_spectrum_analyzer/README.md

 * Fixed: Inconsistent state of the color buttons and values when switching between styles in the configuration dialog.
 * Fixed: User interface colors were not activated after loading a preset.
 * Fixed: The custom Solid color was not always saved correctly.
-* Fixed: Deadlock condition specific to CUI at startup.
+* Fixed: Deadlock condition specific to CUI when playback was set to resume at startup.
 * Fixed: Memory leak in tool tips when resizing the component.
-* Fixed: Artwork should now consistently appear when requested.
+* Fixed: Artwork should now consistently be rendered when requested.

 v0.7.4.1, 2024-03-14